 " This is a term that chillingly evokes coercive state intervention to control individual reproductive behavior.
 Population control programs have rarely been implemented without exacting unacceptable ethical costs.
 But there's a big difference between coercive state-led population control programs and efforts to slow rapid population growth.
 Population control programs target the actions of individuals.
 Efforts to slow the population growth rate, meanwhile, work within existing societal contexts and seek to produce voluntary change.
 Population size and composition are among the key drivers of climate change.
 Regions with the heaviest carbon footprints are experiencing slower population growth than other regions.
 Sub-Saharan Africa's carbon footprint is light.

-African policy makers do care about the region’s rapid rate of population growth—but climate change is by no means the top reason why.
+Now, it is being recognised for progress on decarbonising its economy.
+This is not the only benefit for the economy.
+Explicit cookie consent.
+Renewable energy outstrips coal for first time in UK electricity mix | Environment.
+Renewable energy has for the first time surpassed coal in supplying the UK’s electricity for a whole quarter, according to government statistics released on Thursday.
 The revelation of the surge in wind, solar and bioenergy to a record 25% comes in a week when the government has been heavily criticised by business leaders and Al Gore for cutting support for clean energy.
 The high performance of renewable electricity between April and June, the latest period data is available for, was due to both more wind and sun and more turbines and solar panels having been installed, compared to the same period the year before, when renewables contributed 16.4% of electricity.

 The commission was hearing public comment on a Terex Energy Corp. application to inject up to 10,000 gallons per day of wastewater from fracking in Colorado and Wyoming into an old oil well on a ranch in Sioux County, in the northwest corner of Nebraska.
-Whose renewable future?
+In the video, James Osborn pours three cups of water for the commissioners, then pours a brown liquid into each cup, asking them, “Would you drink it?”
+Watch the video by Bold Nebraskahere: During hydraulic fracturing (fracking), large amounts of water, mixed with sand and chemicals, is injected underground to crack shale rock and release pockets of oil or natural gas.
+Whose renewable future? -- New Internationalist.
 In January this year, the energy researcher Jeremy Leggett made a bold claim.

 He told the Guardian newspaper that we should expect a major oil firm to turn its back on fossil fuels soon and shift to renewable energy.
 ‘One of the oil companies will break ranks,’ he said, ‘and this time it is going to stick.’
 Leggett points to the collapsed oil price, the falling costs of renewable-energy generation and potential government action on climate change as key factors that could persuade an oil corporation to jump ship.
 His comments were excitedly shared online by anti-fossil fuel campaigners.

 The oil price is partly determined by actual supply and demand, and partly by expectation.
 Four things are now affecting the picture.
 The main effect of this is on the riskiest and most vulnerable bits of the oil industry.
 Dig deeper:The economics of oil have changed (Dec 2014)Will falling oil prices curb America's shale boom?
 Here's a taste of rewards for No - mass fracking.
 Fellow Scots should be aware that even now Westminster is auctioning off licenses to frack across the Central Belt of Scotland.

 If you don't think that's any cause for concern, read this.
 While Better Together ask Scotland not to break the UK apart most people in Scotland are totally unaware that the Westminster government plans to break Scotland apart as they are currently inviting shale oil and gas companies to frack the Central Belt of Scotland.
 According to the Energy Global website, last week, “Scotland is on the verge of an onshore oil and gas exploration boom” as Cuadrilla, Halliburton and three other large companies battle it out to get their hands on DECC exploration licenses in Scotland.
 A quick look on the the Department Of Energy & Climate Change website confirmed “On the 28th July 2014, the Energy Minister, Matthew Hancock, invited applications for Licences in the 14th Landward Licensing Round.